 Heat pumps work very similarly to our fridge freezers but in reverse.
 Instead of taking air around it and cooling it down to keep your fridge cold, a heat pump is an outdoor unit which takes the warmth from the air outside and converts it into heat.

 If you’re looking to switch to renewable heating, then heat pumps are one of the best options when it comes to being eco-friendly and sustainable.

 - Heat pumps are powered by electricity.
 For every 1kw of electricity that goes into a heat pump, you will get 3-5kw of heat into the building.
 The aroTHERM plus can operate as a single unit, or as a double unit (seen here) to provide a higher kW for larger homes.
 If you are looking at getting solar panels fixed on your property, then they can provide the power for the heat pump which is even better!

 - Once set up heat pumps run very quietly and generate heat all year round.

 - Investing in a heat pump could help reduce your reliance on gas to help lower heating costs.

 - A well-maintained and regularly serviced heat pump could have a life expectancy of up to 25 years.

-Vaillant is a great place to start when it comes to eco-friendly and renewable central heating systems.
+Vaillant is a great place to start when it comes to eco-friendly heating and renewable central heating systems.
 Our current boiler is a Vaillant, so to me, they are a very trusted brand.